Jonathan Drouin

-Jonathan Drouin (born March 28, 1995) is a Canadian professional ice hockey player who is a left winger for the New York Islanders of the National Hockey League (NHL).
-After a stellar 2012–13 season with the Quebec Major Junior Hockey League (QMJHL)'s Halifax Mooseheads, in which he was named CHL Player of the Year and won the Memorial Cup, Drouin was selected in the first round, third overall, by the Tampa Bay Lightning in the 2013 NHL entry draft.
-On June 15, 2017, Drouin was traded to the Montreal Canadiens where he played a total of six seasons, before signing with the Avalanche as a free agent on July 1, 2023.
+Jonathan Drouin (born March 28, 1995) is a Canadian professional ice hockey player who is currently an unrestricted free agent.
+He most recently played with the St. Louis Blues in the National Hockey League (NHL).
+Drouin was selected in the first round, third overall, by the Tampa Bay Lightning in the 2013 NHL entry draft.
+He has also played for the Montreal Canadiens, Colorado Avalanche, and New York Islanders.

 Playing career

 As a youth, Drouin played in the 2008 Quebec International Pee-Wee Hockey Tournament with the Northern Selects minor ice hockey team.

 Halifax Mooseheads

 Drouin was drafted second overall by the Halifax Mooseheads in the 2011 Quebec Major Junior Hockey League (QMJHL) entry draft.
 After starting the 2011–12 season at the Midget AAA level with the Lac St-Louis Lions of the Quebec Junior AAA Hockey League (QMAAA), it was announced on December 9, 2011 that Drouin would join the Mooseheads.
 In his first QMJHL game, against the Acadie-Bathurst Titan, Drouin recorded two assists, including a set-up of the game-winning goal.
 Drouin was also a key member of Halifax's 2012 playoff success, most notably scoring the overtime winning goal in Game 7 against the Quebec Remparts.

 On November 7, 2012, Drouin represented Team QMJHL in Game 2 of the Subway Super Series against Russian junior players; he scored a goal and added three assists.
 Drouin missed the first game of the series due to a foot injury.
 At the conclusion of the 2012–13 season, Drouin was named the CHL Player of the Year.
 He would continue to be an integral player for the Mooseheads during the 2013 playoffs, helping the team win the President's Cup and the 2013 Memorial Cup.

-On June 30, 2013, after his highly-successful season, Drouin was drafted by the Tampa Bay Lightning in the first round, third overall in the NHL entry draft.
+On June 30, 2013, after his highly-successful season, Drouin was drafted by the Tampa Bay Lightning in the first round, third overall in the 2013 NHL entry draft.
 Days later, on July 5, he was signed to a three-year contract by the Lightning.
 However, Drouin was cut from the Lightning roster at the beginning of the 2013–14 season, returning to the Mooseheads for the QMJHL season.